jonasbg/kubernetes-demo/README.md

 # Intro to kubernetes
-This is a repo for resources for the technical demo held for NHN on September 23th 2021.
+This repo is a way to demo basic functionality for a kubernetes cluster.
+It showcases how volumes work, and how replica and loadbalancing works in a fun and easy way.

 Tools required:
 * minikube